DTrXuan/my_cv/index.md

 ## About

-I have four years of experience as an Automotive Embedded Engineer.
+I have 3+ years of experience as an Embedded Engineer.
 I have strong knowledge in communication protocol, and diagnostic standard along with my understanding of hardware design, make me good at creating, testing , verifying and validating to enhance software for car engines and denox systems.

 I am profiency working in English and have process and quality awareness in software development.